artem-zinnatullin/RxJava/docs/Transforming-Observables.md

 **ReactiveX documentation:** [http://reactivex.io/documentation/operators/map.html](http://reactivex.io/documentation/operators/map.html)

-Applies the given `io.reactivex.functions.Function` to each item emitted by a reactive source and emits the results of these function applications.
+Applies the given `io.reactivex.rxjava3.functions.Function` to each item emitted by a reactive source and emits the results of these function applications.

 ### map example